 What is Bonito Dashi?

-Bonito Dashi is a type of broth made by simmering dried bonito flakes to extract the flavor.
-Bonito flakes are made by shaving, boiling, and smoking bonito fish, and they contain large amounts of inosinic acid, one of the umami components that humans perceive as tasty.
+Bonito Dashi (also known as Katsuo Dashi) is a type of dashi broth made by extracting flavor from dried bonito flakes (katsuobushi).
+Bonito flakes are produced by shaving, boiling, and smoking bonito fish, and they are rich in inosinic acid, one of the umami components that humans perceive as tasty.

-To make bonito dashi properly, you need to strain the bonito flakes through paper towels or cloth (such as cheesecloth).
-However, you can also make it more easily using only a sieve (see below for details).
+To make bonito dashi properly, you need to strain the bonito flakes through paper towels or cloth (such as cheesecloth), but it can also be prepared more easily using only a sieve (see below for details).

 What is Awase Dashi?

-Awase Dashi is a broth made by combining two or more types of dashi.
-Awase means to combine or mix.
-While dashi made from a single ingredient can be delicious, it is known that using two or more different ingredients enhances the umami of each through a synergistic effect, making the dish even more delicious.
+Awase Dashi is a broth made by combining two (or more) types of dashi.
+"Awase" means to combine or mix.
+While dashi made from a single ingredient can be delicious, it is known that using two (or more) different ingredients enhances the umami of each through a synergistic effect, making the dish even more flavorful.

-In particular, inosinic acid, the umami component of bonito dashi, and glutamic acid, the umami component of kombu dashi, go well together.
-Awase dashi, which is a combination of the two, is the most popular dashi in Japan, and the term "dashi" usually refers to this specific combination of dashi varieties.
+In particular, inosinic acid, the umami component of bonito dashi, and glutamic acid, the umami component of kombu dashi, complement each other well.
+Awase dashi, which combines the two, is the most popular dashi in Japan, and the term 'dashi' usually refers to this specific combination of dashi varieties.

 Various ways to make bonito dashi

-There are different ways to make bonito dashi for various purposes, depending on the amount of bonito flakes, the heat level, and the duration of simmering.
-Each method has its own name, and its characteristics are as follows:
+There are different ways to make bonito dashi for various purposes, depending on the amount of bonito flakes, the heat level, and the simmering duration.
+Each method has its own name and characteristics, as follows:

-Use bonito flakes equal to 3% of the water's volume.
+This method yields a delicate and clear dashi.
+Use bonito flakes equal to approximately 3% of the water's volume.
 Put water in a pot and heat it until it comes to a boil, then turn off the heat.
-Add the bonito flakes and let them steep, allowing the dashi to extract through the residual heat.
-This method yields an elegant and clear dashi with a rich flavor.
+Add the bonito flakes and let them steep, allowing the dashi to be extracted by the residual heat.

-This is an ideal way to make suimono or sumashijiru (both are Japanese soups with dashi as the main component).
-However, in my opinion, it is not necessary to go to such lengths at home by using a large amount of bonito flakes.
-Nevertheless, it is a fundamental method used in authentic Japanese restaurants.
+This method is ideal for making suimono or sumashijiru (both are traditional Japanese soups with dashi as the main component).
+However, in my opinion, it is not necessary to use such a large amount of bonito flakes for this purpose at home.
+However, it is a fundamental method used in authentic Japanese restaurants.

-The remnants of bonito flakes from making ichiban-dashi and new bonito flakes are used.
+The remnants of bonito flakes from making ichiban dashi, along with additional bonito flakes, are used.
 You can extract dashi by simmering them together.
-The aroma is mild, but the umami is stronger than ichiban-dashi.
+The aroma is mild, but the umami is stronger than ichiban dashi.
 It is suitable for nimono dishes (Japanese simmered dishes) as well as miso soup.

 • Udon dashi

-Use 2% of the water's volume for bonito flakes.
+This method is especially for udon noodle soup.
+Use approximately 2% of the water's volume for bonito flakes.
 By simmering them thoroughly, you will extract a rich umami dashi.
-This method is especially used for udon noodle soup.

 A hassle-free approach

-The recipes I share on this site demonstrate how to properly extract bonito dashi using a strainer with either paper towels or cloth.
-However, to be honest, I don't use them on a daily basis.
-The reason is simple: it's too much of a hassle.
-Instead, I usually make bonito dashi by placing bonito flakes in a strainer and then simmering them.
+The recipes I share on my blog demonstrate how to properly strain bonito dashi using a sieve lined with either paper towels or cloth.
+However, if you find this too much of a hassle, it is not absolutely necessary to make dashi in this way.
+Instead, you can make bonito dashi by placing bonito flakes directly in a sieve and simmering them together.

-There are products such as dashi powder and dashi packets available to easily make dashi broth.
+There are products such as 'instant dashi granules' and 'dashi packets' available to easily make dashi broth.
 These items are popular in Japan and can be great options for busy individuals, but it is recommended not to use them if you are not regularly cooking Japanese dishes.

-In most cases, they contain other ingredients and additives that can often lead to a slightly different taste compared to authentic dashi.
-If you are familiar with the taste of authentic dashi and still want to conveniently enjoy its flavor on a daily basis, using these items might be worth considering.
+In most cases, they contain additional ingredients and additives that can result in a slightly different taste compared to authentic dashi.
+If you are familiar with the authentic dashi taste and still want to conveniently enjoy its flavor on a daily basis, using these items might be worth considering.

 Ingredients

-You can make bonito dashi with water, and awase dashi using kombu dashi.
+You can make Bonito Dashi with water and Awase Dashi with kombu dashi.

-The estimated amount of dashi broth that can be obtained through the process is 1 ⅔ cups (400ml, about 80% of the original amount of water or kombu dashi).
+The estimated amount of dashi obtained through the process is about 1 ⅔ cups (400ml), which is approximately 80% of the original amount of water or kombu dashi.

 🕒 Total 7 mins or 11 mins